gdbroman/broman.blog/about.md

 Like what you see?
 Good news: This website is open [source](https://github.com/broman-builds/broman.blog){:target="_blank"}!

-## What's been your greatest realization?
+## What's been your greatest realization in life?

 That no one really knows what's going on.
 We just vary in our ability to pretend we do.
 But really...no one does.